 The Appleseed network, www.appleseednetwork.org, of which we are part fosters both multi-state collaborative projects that leverage both national and in-state pro bono legal resources and the sharing of successful ideas and innovative programs.
 For example, building on our 2008-2011 work on immigrant financial access (2009 Immigrant Survey Finding Summary), Connecticut Appleseed collaborated in 2015 with sister Centers in Nebraska, Texas, Kansas and Washington State to survey immigrant remittance use.
-Survey findings from Connecticut Appleseed’s in-state community partners in Stamford, Wallingford and New Haven will be reflected in a published 2016 report (“Draft – 2016 International Remittances Report”) on implementation of the U.S. Consumer Financial Protection Bureau’s 2013 remittance rule.
-Our report “Expanding-Access-to-Financial-Services-2015-Remittances-Survey” also contains broader analysis of immigrant finances based on focus groups from each state.
+Survey findings from Connecticut Appleseed’s in-state community partners in Stamford, Wallingford, and New Haven will be reflected in a published 2016 report on the implementation of the U.S. Consumer Financial Protection Bureau’s 2013 remittance rule.
+Our report will also contain a broader analysis of immigrant finances based on focus groups from each state.

 In 2010 Connecticut Appleseed collaborated with 4 other state-based Centers to produce “The Same Starting Line: How School Boards Erase the Opportunity Gap Between Poor and Middle-Class Children”.
 That report included an examination of whether a measurable difference in the quality of educational opportunities existed among elementary school students in Hamden, CT.
 Similarly, Connecticut Appleseed’s “Keep_Kids_in_School-Improving_School_Discipline 2011 Report” related in spirit – though not in detail – to analyses of school suspensions and expulsions data performed by our sister Centers in Texas and Georgia.